-Check if your thermostat is set to ON instead of AUTO.
+Your thermostat is set to ON instead of AUTO

 If you’re noticing that your furnace starts blowing cold air here and there, not consistently, it may be because your thermostat is set to ON.
 This means that the fan is what’s working consistently, not your actual furnace heating the air.
 Simply switch your setting to AUTO, and your fan will work when your furnace does, maintaining the temperature you’ve set for your home.
 You may also be experiencing issues with the battery in your thermostat, so replacing those could fix your issue as well.